Husenap/JalapenoMadness/_posts/posts/2016-03-28-tetris-1984-coloured-mode.md

 ## Why?

-About a year ago, a friend asked if I could add [ghost pieces](http://tetris.wikia.com/wiki/Ghost_piece) to my Tetris 1984 verison.
+About a year ago, a friend of mine asked if I could add [ghost pieces](http://tetris.wikia.com/wiki/Ghost_piece) to my Tetris 1984 verison.
 I said no because I couldn't be arsed to do it.
-But since I already have a working function for [hard drops](http://tetris.wikia.com/wiki/Hard_Drop), I now thought that I would add support for both ghost and coloured pieces.
+But since I already have a working function for [hard drops](http://tetris.wikia.com/wiki/Hard_Drop), I decided that I would add support for both ghost and coloured pieces.

 ## What's new